softwarelight/ZhijianJiang/_posts/2016-09-24-TOEFL-experience.md

     * **Cry out**: If only ... , ... **OR** Only if ... , ...

 ### Body (**Logic flow**)
 Usually, you should have **3** body paragraphs.
-About how to assign these three paragraphs, you could choose to claim 3 supporting ideas while I prefer to write **2 supporting ideas plus 1 concession paragraph** because
+About how to assign these three paragraphs, you could choose to claim 3 supporting ideas
+while I prefer to write **2 supporting ideas plus 1 concession paragraph** because
 * it is easy and quick to write concession paragraph
 * it is easier to figure out 2 supoorting ideas rather than 3 Since concession paragraph is easier, talk about it first.

 #### Concession Paragraph (**template**)
-* (1 sentence) Admit drawback: Admittedly, a disadvantage of your main opinion.
+* (1 sentence) Admit drawback: Admittedly, **a disadvantage of your main opinion**.
-* (1 sentence)Reject drawback at once: However, use a **simple** but solid reason to reject this drawback.
+* (1 sentence) Reject drawback at once: However, use a **simple** but solid reason to reject this drawback.
 * A formula: So, the opposing opinion cannot bear careful analysis and I still insist on my former viewpoint.

 #### Supporting Idea (**Logic Flow**)
 Before writing this paragraph, you **must** be able to figure out at least 2 paragraphs in a short time.
 How to be equipped with this power? **Read others' opinions and practice many times!**

 ##### At first
 * (1 sentence) Point out your supporting idea **clearly, simply, directly**:
-First/Second/... , it would work if teachers could modify their teaching methods.
+**First/Second/...** , it would work if teachers could modify their teaching methods.
 **Note**: the most complex structure is main clause plus **1** subordinate clause.

 ##### Explain your idea
 * (2-3 sentences) Explain your idea. **MOST IMPORTANT!!!** because
     * 2-3 sentences account for a large part of a paragraph
     * Decide how to build up your examples later, which could take up at most **2/3** of a paragraph!!!
 When it comes to how to explain your idea, I recommended a trick called **Bridging(搭桥法)**!

 ##### Bridging